phu0ngng/nccl/doc/source/env.rst

 --------------
 (since 2.6)

 Path to an XML file to load before detecting the topology.
+By default, NCCL will load ``/var/run/nvidia-topologyd/virtualTopology.xml`` if present.

 Value accepted
 ^^^^^^^^^^^^^^